How to Practice Music Practise Piano

 Comprehensive but Concise

-When my brilliant commissioning editor at Hal Leonard Europe approached me with the basic concept for this publication, I was immediately excited by the idea of writing a super-concise pocket handbook covering this vast and endlessly fascinating topic.
+When I was approached with the basic concept for this publication, I was immediately excited by the idea of writing a super-concise pocket handbook covering this vast and endlessly fascinating topic.

 There are of course many excellent books about practice already on the market, including instrument-specific guides to technical progress, academic tomes and wellness guides.
 Although I referred to many of these during the research for this handbook, it seeks to replace none of them.